Rodriamarog/Blackjack-OOP/README.md

 Using HTML, CSS and Javascript.

-Also WebAssembly to turn C++ logic into workable
+Also WebAssembly to turn C++ logic into workable.

+Now added classes:
+-Hand
+-Deck